 Quality Improvement

-Ontario’s inter-professional, team-based primary care organizations are required to submit annual Quality Improvement Plans (QIP) to Health Quality Ontario.
+Ontario’s inter-professional, team-based primary care organizations must submit annual Quality Improvement Plans (QIP) to Health Quality Ontario.
 A QIP is a formal commitment to quality improvement, aligned with system and provincial priorities.

 Accountability

 Multi-Sector Service Accountability Agreement (M-SAA) is an accountability agreement delineating accountabilities and performance expectations.
-M-SAA clarifies responsibility of health service providers for delivering on performance and also planning and integration towards development of health care systems.
-It brings into one document various contractual agreements between Community Health Service Providers (HSPs) and the Local Health Integration Networks (LHINs).
+M-SAA clarifies the responsibility of health service providers for delivering on performance and planning and integration towards the development of healthcare systems.
+It brings various contractual agreements between community health service providers (HSPs) and the local health integration networks (LHINs) into one document.

 Parkdale Queen West CHC signed M-SAA with Toronto Central LHIN.